Akanakis1/Titanic_Machine_Learning_from_Disaster/README.md

 The Titanic dataset is divided into two primary files:

-- **`train.csv`**
+- **`Titanic.ipynb`**: Jupyter Notebook containing the project code, data analysis, and model building.

+- **`Titanic_submission.csv`**: Dataset containing the property features and sale prices.

+- **`requirements.txt`**: List of dependencies required for running the project.

-  Contains labeled data (ground truth) used to train machine learning models.
+- **`train.csv`**: Contains labeled data (ground truth) used to train machine learning models.
 It includes features like passenger class, age, gender, and survival status.

-- **`test.csv`**
-  Includes similar features but without the survival outcome.
+- **`test.csv`**: Includes similar features but without the survival outcome.
 The goal is to predict this outcome using your trained model.

-- **`gender_submission.csv`**
-  A sample prediction file that assumes all female passengers survived and all males did not.
-This serves as a baseline for submission formatting.

 ---